 New Small Group Regional Options

 Our program always intended to offer more local options for training, and now that we have a good sized group of advanced practitioners, we are expediting local options to support people who can’t travel to Colorado just yet.
 The survey will give you the option to choose a PSS1 training cohort in Los Angeles and Berkeley, CA. East coast options will come online in 2021.
 We don’t know the dates yet for these but we want to see how much interest there is first.
 If you are one of our advanced students interested in hosting a local PSS1 training, please email me.
-It looks like the first one of those will be in Alaska!

-Consuming Cannabis is pretty much the point of these trainings, as it provides the required experiential component to be trained as a competent psychedelic guide.
+Consuming cannabis is pretty much the point of these trainings, as it provides the required experiential component to be trained as a competent psychedelic guide.
 Cannabis will always be taken with intention.
 During the intensives, taking a break from cannabis is fully supported if needed.
 This isn’t a contest.
 Some of our students only take a puff, and others take several pipes.
 Everyone’s bodies are different.
 Since we can’t take group trips to the dispensary during the coronavirus, I’m bringing the dispensary to us.
 Our allies in the industry will make sure we are well supplied for our adventure together.
 Each cohort will make a shared “community cannabis blend” to be used in all of the group and individual experientials, and there will be individual strain selections to modify your medicine however you like.
 Consuming cannabis during this training is recommended for training purposes, but not required.
 We have a number of safety protocols in place to ensure that everyone enjoys their experience, and we are trained experts in taking care of people in breakthrough spaces.
 Due to the experiential nature of these training events, a safety assessment is part of your application process.

 1st Annual All Community Retreat and Training Experience Scheduled for Fall of 2021